risechain/rise-vibe-kit/create-rise-app/README.md

 ## How It Works - Direct Template Approach

-create-rise-app now uses a **direct template approach** that creates apps directly from the working directories (`frontend/`, `contracts/`, `scripts/`) rather than maintaining separate template files.
+create-rise-dapp now uses a **direct template approach** that creates apps directly from the working directories (`frontend/`, `contracts/`, `scripts/`) rather than maintaining separate template files.

 ### Benefits
 - ✅ Templates are always up-to-date with latest features